techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 - Brainstorming about deployment scripts.
 - State of network today.
 There are some security issues here, and it is incomplete but it's a work in progress.
 ![](https://github.com/techgrounds/techgrounds-Rogier1978/blob/main/000_Project/000-project%20-%20network.png)

+Friday - 09-06-2023
+-Learning module

+End of week review:
+I have the basics thought out, and have created 2 v-nets, one for webappservices and one for management services.
+They are two different files at the moment, but the idea is to create one bicep code for the complete project.
+This will avoid issues about connecting different modules.
+There are however two issues that needs to be solver before the end of next week:
+- I have a child-parent connection that causes error in de appservice
+- The appservice needs to be placed within the its own v-net.
+When I can manage this I have a code of the backbone of the project.
+I can use the next two weeks to create the following:
+- post-deployment storage and deployment
+- app server backup
+- security / firewalls / access control
+- secret key-vault
+- azure active directory
+- tags
+I have estimated two days per subject to tackle the above issues.

+WEEK 2